rmody3/rmody3.github.io/_posts/2017-03-02-git_it_done.markdown

 * Commit your changes locally: `Git add .` and `git commit`
 * Pull the remote master: `git pull origin master`
 * Manage merge conflicts
-* Push your up to master to the remote master: `git pull origin master`
+* Push your up to master to the remote master: `git push origin master`

 We could be done here, but in the real world there is one important distinction between the process I just laid out and what actually happens.
 When we do a pull, we are fetching the remote master branch and then merging it into our current local branch.
 This would look something like: